harisont/arre/README.md

   - usage instruction should be available in Italian
 - __this is not a research project__: I don't care whether [fullstop-deep-punctuation-prediction](https://github.com/oliverguhr/fullstop-deep-punctuation-prediction) is state-of-the-art or not.
 If a package is easy to use and improves the results, it's in
 - __this is, in fact, a holiday project__: I have both more fun things to do while at the seaside and more interesting NLP projects to focus on when I'm back at work.
 So, no headaches allowed: if A is too complicated, replace it with B.

+### Naming
+I named the project _arré_, the Sicilian word for "again", not only because my family, my grandfather included, is from Sicily, and pointing to the Italian term _arringa_ ("closing argument" in the legal domain), but also thinking of one of the problems I was anticipating when I started thinking about automatically transcribing long audio files: that of systematic errors.
+I could easily picture myself my mother, seeing the same uncommon surname misspelled for the 15th time, exclaiming "Arre!?!" and getting angry (with good reason) at the computer.
+In the development of this tool, I'm trying hard (but not as hard as I possibly can) to prevent this from happening too much.
+If I fail, I guess this will be at least well named :)

 ## Dependencies
 - the Python dependencies listed in [`dependencies.txt`](dependencies.txt)